VS2012/snake3d/README.md

 # snake3d
-a little game built using unity
+A little game built with unity